In general, people are smart.

 ), only those fundamentals that faith in God requires.
 Before the discussions about worldviews begin, every Christian must be aware that his or her worldview does make definitive statements about the material world.
 If the Christian feels that matters of faith are only in the heart and do not involve the world of science, then they should not get involved in the discussion.

 The Christian must be aware that the statement made in Genesis 1:1 sets the stage for the existence of matter and the age of the universe.
 Belief that this is a true statement locks the Christian into believing that God created life (not chance), Eden existed, Adam and Eve were the first man and woman, the Biblical flood happened and affected the distribution of fossils on the earth, dinosaurs lived with man on the earth, DNA did not evolve to create different species, the Devil is real, prophecy will happen the way God said it would, Jesus was a real man as well as God, and He died "on the cross" (see my page The Christian Cross for some facts on this) for our sins if we accept that gift and act accordingly.
 If you believe Genesis 1:1, you must believe the rest.
-If you believe some other story, then read 2 Cor 11:4 or Galatians 1:8 below, and stay away from the debate:
+If you believe some other story, then read 2 Corinthians 11:4 or Galatians 1:8 below, and stay away from the debate:

 4For if someone comes to you and preaches a Jesus other than the Jesus we preached, or if you receive a different spirit from the Spirit you received, or a different gospel from the one you accepted, you put up with it easily enough.
 (2 Corinthians 11:4)